klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 Deploys the contract to the Klaytn.
 After successful deployment, the promise will be resolved with a new contract instance.

-**NOTE** The keyring with the from address that sends the transaction must exist in the caver.wallet.
+**NOTE** The keyring that contains `myContract.options.from`, which is the sender of the transaction, must exist in the caver.wallet.

 **Parameters**